 An insanely rich, insanely sweet, and insanely delicious chocolate peanut butter cake, that is.

 However, you’ll make it festive by adding peanut butter balls decorated with chocolate to look like tiny pumpkins to the top.

 Just make sure you add enough peanut butter pumpkins because everyone will want to try one.

-All you’ll need to make a Kit Kat candy cake are two box-cake cakes baked in round pans, icing, 11 Kit Kat bars, and your chosen decorations.
+All you’ll need to make a Kit Kat candy cake are two box-cake cakes baked in round pans, and icing.
+Add 11 Kit Kat bars and your chosen decorations.

-The decorations on the cake in the recipe are more geared towards Easter, but you can use this cake for any holiday by swapping up the decorations.
+The decorations on the cake in the recipe are more geared toward Easter.
+But you can use this cake for any holiday by swapping up the decorations.

 Instead of mini-chocolate eggs and a pastel ribbon, use candy corn, candy pumpkins, orange and black M&Ms, and a bright orange ribbon.

 Again, this cake looks like it takes a lot of work and skill, but it doesn’t.
 It’s actually a no-bake cake that takes less than 30 minutes to make.

 Just assemble your ingredients per the recipe and then decorate the cake however you like.